 For the newborn babies, do not give any home medicine except mother’s milk.
 There are some home remedies that you can apply on your baby if she is introduced to solid food –

-Heat some carom seeds or ajwain on a pan and make a swag (potli) with a soft cotton cloth.
-Now rub this swag lukewarm over chest, back, palm and sole of your baby.
+Take some carom seeds or ajwain and make a swag (potli) with a soft cotton cloth.
+Now, heat this swag by putting this on a preheated pan (Tawa) and compress it lukewarm over chest, back, palm and sole of your baby.
 You can put it near nostrils, so that the baby inhale its smell.
 It is good to clear blocked nose.

 Another remedy for infant’s cold is use of mustard oil with rock salt powder.
 Heat few spoons of mustard oil (sarson ka tel) and mix 1 tsp of rock salt (sendha namak) in the oil.
 Now, gently rub over the chest with this oil and cover the baby with a comforter to keep warm.